 Oral Surgery & Wisdom Teeth

-Do I need my wisdom teeth removed?
+Do I need to be sedated or asleep to have my wisdom teeth out?

 Being sedated or asleep during extraction of wisdom teeth is a personal preference.
 The principal feature of sedation is amnesia.
 When a patient does not want to remember the procedure, we recommend a referral to an oral surgeon for sedation.
 Otherwise we use local anesthesia to numb the area sufficiently prior to extraction.

 At what age does one have their wisdom teeth removed?

 Wisdom teeth are easiest to remove when they are not yet completely developed and have moved closer to the surface.
 It becomes more difficult to remove when they are fully developed or as a person gets older.
 Everyone develops at a different rate, however 18 years-old is often ideal for the patient and the doctor.

 This radiograph shows two impacted wisdom teeth as wellas an impacted extra tooth.
 All three of these teethneeded tobe extracted to help the patients mouth remainhealthy and to avoid future problems.

 This artist’s drawing of the mouth shows wisdom teeth thatare fully developed, but not fully erupted.